'Great Resignation' highlights employee well-being

-(NewsNation) — As workers are returning to the office and job-related stresses are creeping back, there is a shift to the well-being of employees coming to the forefront in the American workplace.
+(NewsNation) — As workers are returning to the office and job-related stresses are creeping back, there is a shift in the well-being of employees coming to the forefront in the American workplace.

 We’ve seen record-breaking resignations across the country, and now rest and recovery is a discussion being had among employees and their employers.